 A powerhouse of discovery

-Since its founding in 1959, the Faculty of Science has become a research leader nationally and internationally.
+Since its origins in 1957 as a founding faculty of the University of Waterloo, the Faculty of Science has become a research leader nationally and internationally.

 The Faculty of Science also values its outstanding faculty, students, rich student education experience and engaging community outreach events.

 The Faculty is proud to announce the new 215,000 square foot Science Teaching Complex with 11 state-of-the-art teaching labs and 6,000+ square feet dedicated to Science undergraduate learning, student life and clubs.

 Science at Canada’s Most Innovative Research University features